 How many x-intercepts does the graph of y = -(x + 1)2 - 2 have?

-For a function f(x), x-intercept are the points of the form (a, 0) that gives the value of the function f(x) zero.
+For a function f(x), x-intercepts are the points of the form (a, 0) that gives coordinates of the points where the function intersects the X-axis.

 Answer: The graph of y = -(x + 1)2 - 2 has no x-intercept.

 We will substitute 0 for y in the given equation to find the x-intercept.

 The square of any real number cannot be negative.
 So, this is not possible.